-Columbus, Ohio Ohio Sea Grant and Stone Lab have released the first two in a series of virtual field trip experiences for students in grades 4-12.
+To help address this concern, Ohio Sea Grant and Stone Lab have released the first two in a series of virtual field trip experiences for students in grades 5-12.
 Information is available at go.osu.edu/SLvirtual, along with links to purchase lesson sets through The Ohio State University’s ScarletCanvas platform.
 Individual field trips are priced at $50 and coach teachers through providing a virtual Stone Lab experience for their students.

 Each field trip includes a video from the field, along with teacher materials, student worksheets and presentation slides, making it easy to integrate the materials into the classroom.
-Teachers can also schedule a Chat With A Biologist session after they complete the field trip, giving their students the chance to meet real-life working scientists who study the topics covered in the lesson.
+Teachers can also schedule a Chat with A Biologist session after they complete the field trip, giving their students the chance to meet real-life working scientists who study the topics covered in the lesson.

 “We wanted to offer teachers and students a chance to still have a version of the Stone Lab field trip experience when travel to the lab isn’t possible for them,” said Dr. Brian Alford, Stone Lab assistant director.
 “We also hope the lessons will help enhance learning for our field trip groups, either to prepare them for their visit or to review what they learned once they’re back in the classroom.”

 The Fish Identification lesson introduces students to information about Lake Erie fish and how to identify them.
 The set includes video from a Stone Lab fish trawl along with teacher materials, student worksheets and classroom presentations.
 The accompanying Chat with A Biologist session can be scheduled with Alford, fisheries Extension educator Tory Gabriel, or Stone Lab manager Kevin Hart.